Skip to content

 The ‘liquid history’ of our Old Father Thames

-[dropcap]I’[/dropcap]VE spent most of my life on, in or around the River Thames and it has never ceased to fascinate me – and occasionally I find myself pondering the question: Why?
-Sometimes I’ve heard people say – ‘It’s just a river – what’s so special about that?’ – which simply makes me think they have […]
+I’ve spent most of my life on, in or around the River Thames and it has never ceased to fascinate me – and occasionally I find myself pondering the question: Why?

 History